 Theatre and Performance graduates pursue a huge range of creative and cultural roles, including: acting, directing and stage managing for theatre companies, becoming independent theatre artists, composers, theatre administrators, arts journalists and marketers, teachers and academics, festival directors and arts administrators, scriptwriters and arts related public relations people.

 You can choose to undertake further study in vocational drama schools and/or specialised training.
-Several of our past students have subsequently studied at the prestigious National Institute for the Dramatic Arts (NIDA).
+Several of our past students have subsequently studied at the National Institute for the Dramatic Arts (NIDA) and pursued postgraduate directing, writing and theatre making degrees at VCA and WAPPA .
 Some have established their own theatre companies.
 Others join community arts and cultural organisations.
 All contribute significantly to the cultural and creative life of the many places they choose to call home.

 Links to Monash University and Faculty of Arts ‘how to apply’ information